Layercraft/Infos/README.md

 ## Goals:
 + better performance usage as the normal minecraft server
 + better security
-+ handle more players
++ handle more players with less hardware
-+ more features
++ more features, through better api architecture
 + better api for plugins, concept in the direction of Minestorm
 + imitate bigger servers, to be able to handle more players on the same server
 + better use of resources (cpu, memory, disk)
 + k8s deployment
-+ other stuff

 Baisc idea for the technical stack:
 [TECHSTACK](./TECHSTACK.md)